 Congratulations on receiving an award from the U.S. Department of Justice (DOJ), Office of Community Oriented Policing Services (COPS Office).
-The Collaborative Reform Initiative (which may also be referred to collectively as "Collaborative Reform") encompasses https://example.com/thee-programs offering expert services to state, local, territorial, and tribal law enforcement agencies, ranging in scope and complexity.
-This continuum of services is designed to build trust between law enforcement agencies and the communities they serve; improve operational efficiencies and effectiveness; enhance officer safety and wellness; and develop and disseminate evidence-based, promising, and innovative public safety practices.
+The Collaborative Reform Initiative (which may also be referred to collectively as "Collaborative Reform") encompasses three programs offering expert services to state, local, territorial, and tribal law enforcement agencies, ranging in scope and complexity.
+This continuum of services is designed to build trust between law enforcement agencies and the communities they serve; improve fairness, effectiveness, and efficiency in agency operations; enhance officer safety and wellness; build agencies' capacity for organizational learning and self-improvement; and promote community policing practices nationwide.
 A brief overview of each program is provided here.

 - Collaborative Reform Initiative Technical Assistance Center (CRI-TAC).
 In operation since 2017, CRI-TAC provides a wide array of technical assistance services, using a "by the field, for the field" approach.
 The CRI-TAC process is agency-driven and offers customizable, short-term technical assistance on more than 60 topics. - 2.
 Critical Response.
 The Critical Response program is designed to provide targeted TA to law enforcement agencies experiencing high profile events, major incidents, or sensitive issues of varying need.
 Critical Response is highly customizable and provides flexible assistance to law enforcement agencies in a variety of ways including after-action reviews, peer-to-peer exchanges; targeted in-depth review, analysis, and recommendations; and facilitated discussions with subject matter experts (SME).
 Critical Response sites may vary in duration, depending upon the scope of the project.
 Shorter-term executive consultations may take as little as two weeks, while in-depth reviews of specific incidents or issues will take between six and nine months. - 3.
-Organizational Assessments.
-Organizational Assessments offers the most intensive form of technical assistance on the continuum, involving in-depth assessments and long-term assistance on systemic issues that can challenge community trust and confidence.
+Organizational Assessment.
+The Organizational Assessment program offers the most intensive form of technical assistance on the continuum, involving in-depth assessments and long-term assistance on systemic issues that can challenge community trust and confidence.
 The ideal timeline for engagements will be a 12-month period after the intake process is completed, with the maximum time for engagements to be 18 months.
 During that period, it will be the responsibility of all involved parties to accomplish the mutual goal of police reform while acknowledging that sustaining these efforts ultimately must be the responsibility of local agencies and communities.